-We prepared a determination of the median total compensation of all employees for 2023 to determine the ratio of the total 2023 compensation of the median employee to the total 2023 compensation of our CEO.
+We prepared a determination of the median total compensation of all employees for 2023 to determine the ratio of the total 2023 compensation of our CEO.
 The date we used to identify the median employee was December 31, 2023.
 We used employees from all countries worldwide for determining the median employee, except for Belgium, Brazil, Greece and India which were excluded under the de minimis exemption.